Associate Professor of Emergency Medicine; Associate Professor on Term, Biostatistics

 Professor of Medicine (General Medicine); Section Chief of General Internal Medicine VA Connecticut Healthcare System, Internal Medicine; Director, Pain Research, Informatics, Multimorbidities, and Education (PRIME) Center, ResearchI began my 31 year research career at Duke University and the Durham VA in 1991 and moved to VA Connecticut and University of Connecticut in 2012.
 In January 2016, I was appointed Section Chief of Chief of General Internal Medicine at VA Connecticut in West Haven and Professor of Medicine at Yale.
 In this role, I oversee the academic development and clinical productivity of the hospitalists, primary care, and research faculty based at VA Connecticut.
 I also serve as the Director and Principal Investigator of the Pain Research, Informatics, Multimorbidities, and Education (PRIME) Center of Excellence at VA Connecticut.
 This is a VA HSR&D center grant providing over 7 million in infrastructure support for multidisciplinary research focusing on improving pain in Veterans.

-Associate Professor of Medicine (General Medicine); Associate Dean for Student Research, MD Program; Co-Director, National Clinician Scholars ProgramSarwat Chaudhry, MD is a board-certified internist who completed her clinical training at the University of Chicago.
+Professor of Medicine (General Medicine); Associate Dean for Student Research, Office of Education; Co-Director, National Clinician Scholars ProgramSarwat Chaudhry, MD is a board-certified internist who completed her clinical training at the University of Chicago.
 She came to Yale for the Robert Wood Johnson Clinical Scholars Program, and now holds a faculty position as Associate Professor of Medicine in the Section of General Medicine.
 Her work focuses on improving the care and outcomes of hospitalized patients, with a focus on older patients hospitalized for cardiovascular disease.
 Dr. Chaudhry serves as Associate Dean of Student Research and is Co-Director of the National Clinician Scholars Program.
 Dr. Chaudhry leads an active portfolio of NIH-funded research, focusing primarily on diversifying the physician and physician-scientist workforce.
 She is also leading work focused on improving the quality and safety of hospital-based care.